ecorventures/docker-scripts-amazon-s3/README.md

 that includes several bash scripts for interacting with Amazon S3.
 These scripts can be attached to any container capable of running a bash script.
 It is extremely lightweight.
 It's designed to attach functionality to other containers.
-It is **not** designed to execute S3 commands from the Docker host.
+It is **not directly** designed to execute S3 commands from the Docker host.
-If that's what you want, you are more likely to find [yep1/s3](https://hub.docker.com/r/yep1/s3/) to be more useful.
+It is possible to do this by attaching to an existing image.
+If you just want a container to execute a command from the Docker host though, [yep1/s3](https://hub.docker.com/r/yep1/s3/) may be more useful.

 ## Preparing the volume